By Gwendolyn Reese

 Progress on the construction of the new hospital was very slow, but finally, in 1923, the 3,500 square foot hospital opened still without a black physician on staff.

 Not until 1926 did Mercy Hospital get its first African-American physician, Dr. James Maxie Ponder.
-Dr. Ponder, his wife Fannye Ayer Ponder and their son Ernest moved here from Ocala.
+Dr. Ponder, his wife Fannye Ayer Ponder, and their son Ernest moved here from Ocala.

 He remained the only black staff physician for more than 10 years.
 During that time, Dr. Ponder saw several expansions to the hospital.
 According to the publication “St. Petersburg’s Mercy Hospital: A Community of Caring,” it states that in 1926 a permit was issued for a single-story addition to the hospital and two cottages were built.

 In 1927, two more cottages were added for a total of four small cottages constructed on the hospital grounds.
-In 1933, two wood framed buildings were moved to the property to serve as the “colored clinic.”
+In 1933, two wood-framed buildings were moved to the property to serve as the “colored clinic.”
 Mercy underwent two additional expansions in 1942 and again in 1947.

-In 1940, Dr. Breaux Martin moved to St. Petersburg, opened a medical office and joined the staff at Mercy Hospital, becoming the hospital’s second black staff physician.
+In 1940, Dr. Breaux Martin moved to St. Petersburg, opened a medical office, and joined the staff at Mercy Hospital, becoming the hospital’s second black staff physician.
 Two of his sons were born at Mercy.
 Tired of the restrictions of Jim Crow, Dr. Martin moved to Toledo, Ohio, in 1949.

 My family physician Dr. Orion T. Ayer, Sr. filled the void left by Dr. Martin’s departure.
 He arrived with his wife Helen and his three children in 1949 and provided medical care for the community for more than 35 years.

 Dr. Fred W. Alsup opened his private practice and joined the Mercy Hospital staff in 1950.
 With his arrival, Mercy Hospital now had three doctors on staff.
-Dr. Alsup was also one of the pioneer civil rights activist in our community fighting against the segregated conditions in the hospitals and the city at large.
+Dr. Alsup was also one of the pioneer civil rights activists in our community fighting against the segregated conditions in the hospitals and the city at large.

 Dr. Ponder retired as city physician to the black community in 1951 and over the next few years, three more physicians joined the Mercy Hospital staff: doctors Wimbish, Rose and Taliaferro.